raspberrypilearning/magic-8-ball/learn.md

-By coding a Magic 8 ball with your Raspberry Pi and Sense HAT, you will learn:
+By coding a Magic 8 Ball with your Raspberry Pi and Sense HAT, you will learn:

 - How to display text to a screen and an LED Matrix
 - How to create lists and conditionals in Python